 Tips for organizing Agile Scrum meetings

-At this point you’ve probably realized something: The Scrum method relies on face-to-face meetings.
+At this point you’ve probably realized something: the Scrum method relies on face-to-face meetings.
 Without them, a sprint will derail and fall apart.
-But here’s the thing: Face-to-face doesn’t necessarily mean in person.
+But face-to-face doesn’t necessarily mean in person.
 And whether your team is working remotely or in the same building, a virtual Scrum board can help keep meetings organized and team members informed.
 Enter Lucidspark.

 With Lucidspark, you can create virtual Scrum boards, share them with your team, and collaborate in real time.
 And that’s not even the best part!
 We’ve highlighted three Lucidspark features you can use to organize your Agile Scrum meetings: